MistaZidane/pay/README.txt

 Recomentdations
 =======

-Please for secuirity reasons make sure you read your Api key, Api password and Api user from the database
+Please for security reasons make sure you read your Api key, Api password and Api user from the config file